Roller44/learngit/readme.txt

 Git tracks changes.
 Git tracks changes of files.

-Creating a new branch is quck.
+Creating a new branch is quck & simple.

 The date of first successfully push to Github : 15, Mar, 2016.